 Shuqi Li, a BA Communication Studies student Xi’an Jiaotong-Liverpool University, caught sight of a handsome volunteer photographer at the Dentsu Innovation Laboratory workshop, but she was too shy to speak to him.
 Then the idea of ‘showing one’s love’ suddenly occurred to her.

-The Doki Wristband, named after a Japanese word for heartbeat, embodies Shuqi’s idea, and was designed by six students from the XJTLU-JC School of Film and TV Arts during the 4th session of the Dentsu Innovation Laboratory.
+The Doki Wristband, named after a Japanese word for heartbeat, embodies Shuqi’s idea, and was designed by six students from the XJTLU School of Film and TV Arts during the 4th session of the Dentsu Innovation Laboratory.

 The activity was jointly held by the Chinese Ministry of Education and Dentsu, the largest advertising and public relations company in Japan.

 Teams of students from 17 universities and colleges in China were invited to take part in the three-day activity, themed around ‘batches of innovations’, consisting of seminars, group discussions, and presentations of work completed.“